But Zion said, “The LORD has forsaken me,

 I will not forget you!”—Isaiah 49:14–15

-At sundown, July 21, Jews around the world will commemorate Tisha B’Av, a time of mourning that marks the many tragedies that befell the Jewish people throughout history on this particular date.
+Jews around the world commemorate Tisha B’Av, the darkest day, a time of mourning that marks the many tragedies that befell the Jewish people throughout history on this particular date.
 Yet from this time of sorrow comes a ray of hope.
 This is one of 12 devotions exploring the depths of tragedy, and what we can do to transform darkness into light.
 To learn more about Tisha B’Av, download a copy of our free Bible Study.